AntarkaGame/United-framework/README.md

 ### Install the framework

-Download core.ts and addons.ts and install them in empty superpowers script. core.ts must be the first file in the tree.
-I strongly recommend to put the framework at the top of your project on a separated directory named "united".
+Download `core.ts` and `addons.ts` and install them in a empty superpowers script. `core.ts` must be the **first file in the tree**.
+I strongly recommend to **put the framework at the top of your project** on a separated directory named "united".

 ### Configure the Engine class

-Make a "global" script on your superpowers project and put it under the "united" directory.
+First, make a script named "Globals" on your superpowers project and put it under the "united" directory.

 Now register your main scenes into the engine :